golang/proposal/design/45713-workspace.md

 `go.mod.local` file so that local changes to the go.mod file could be made adding replaces without needing to risk local changes being committed in `go.mod` itself.
-The `go.work` file provides users a place to put many of the local changes that would be put in teh proposed `go.mod.local` file.
+The `go.work` file provides users a place to put many of the local changes that would be put in the proposed `go.mod.local` file.

 ### [#39005](https://github.com/golang/go/issues/39005) proposal: cmd/go: introduce a build configurations file